ykatamish/EECS-481-Project/README.md

 1- integrate with flask (for python use) DONE

-2- connect the Google API
+2- connect the Google API DONE

-3- slice up the audio file
+3- slice up the audio file [May not be necessary]

-4- get recording from microphone
+4- get recording from microphone DONE

 5- save old lecture to disk